 And the streams overflowed.

 Can He provide meat for His people?”

 a.
-But they sinned even more against Him: God repeatedly did great and amazing things for Israel in bringing them out of Egypt and preserving them in the wilderness.
+But they sinned even more against Him: God repeatedly did great and amazing things for Israel in taking the people out of Egypt and preserving them in the wilderness.
 Yet Israel’s response was to sin even more and to rebel against the Most High.

 b.
-They tested God in their heart by asking for the food of their fancy: God provided Israel’s needs in the wilderness, but sometimes they demanded more.
-He gave them manna, but they soon demanded meat (the food of their fancy (as in Numbers 11:4-10, 11:18-23, and 11:31-34).
+They tested God in their heart by asking for the food of their fancy: God provided Israel’s needs in the wilderness, but sometimes the people demanded more.
+He gave them manna, but they soon wanted meat – the food of their fancy (as in Numbers 11:4-10, 18-23, and 31-34).
 This tested God.

 ii.
 “Nothing is more provoking to God, than our quarrelling with our allotment, and indulging the desires of the flesh.”
 (Henry, cited in Spurgeon)

 iii.
-We could say that Israel was guilty of at least two sins.
+We could say that the people of Israel were guilty of at least two sins.

 · They were dissatisfied with what God provided.